spring-attic/spring-hadoop/README.md

 The [Spring for Apache Hadoop](http://projects.spring.io/spring-hadoop/) project provides extensions to [Spring](http://projects.spring.io/spring-framework/), [Spring Batch](http://projects.spring.io/spring-batch/), and [Spring Integration](http://projects.spring.io/spring-integration/) to build manageable and robust pipeline solutions around Hadoop.

-Spring for Apache Hadoop extends Spring Batch by providing support for reading from and writing to HDFS, running various types of Hadoop jobs (Java MapReduce, Streaming, [Hive](http://hive.apache.org),  [Pig](http://pig.apache.org)), [HBase](http://hbase.apache.org) and [Cascading](http://cascading.org) interactions.
+Spring for Apache Hadoop extends Spring Batch by providing support for reading from and writing to HDFS, running various types of Hadoop jobs (Java MapReduce, Streaming, [Hive](http://hive.apache.org),  [Pig](http://pig.apache.org)) and [HBase](http://hbase.apache.org).
 An important goal is to provide excellent support for non-Java based developers to be productive using Spring Hadoop and not have to write any Java code to use the core feature set.

 Spring for Apache Hadoop also applies the familiar Spring programming model to Java MapReduce jobs by providing support for dependency injection of simple jobs as well as a POJO based MapReduce programming model that decouples your MapReduce classes from Hadoop specific details such as base classes and data types.